 ELA's curriculum is designed primarily as academic preparation for full-time students seeking enrollment in degree programs.
 Limited numbers of placements are available for applicants who wish to study part-time (less than four classes) or whose status limits enrollment (principally F-2 visa holders).
 Applicants with little or no English language who are limited to part-time study should plan to develop their basic English skills before applying to ELA.

 ELA students receive DePaul University student ID cards.
-Cards are normally issued the Monday after classes begin.
 DePaul ID cards give students access to all university facilities such as libraries, computer labs and public access printers.
 Many optional services such as meal plans are also accessed using the ID cards.
 Students should carry their IDs with them at all times when on the DePaul campuses.

 To see the selection of meal plans, visit the Dining Plans and Services website.

 ELA students are eligible to join the Ray Meyer Fitness Center.
 “The Ray” is a four-story, state-of-the-art fitness facility that is comparable to the best health clubs in the city.
 Amenities include an indoor pool, gymnasium, modern cardio machines, weight room, sauna and more.
-There is an additional fee of $82/quarter ($39 in summer) for unlimited access.
-Day passes are also available for $6/day.
+For more information on current pricing, please see the Ray Meyer Fitness Center Membership Page.

 ELA students receive a professional language placement exam as part of the orientation process for new students.
 Other ELA academic services include: